 This data and accompanying chartbook present a collection of data that provides a baseline for answering some questions about how many people in America need and have access to mental health services.
-The data and table include state and national data and sharable infographics.
+The full report includes state and national data and shareable infographics.

 Given the variability of data, MHA developed guidelines to identify mental health measures that are most appropriate for inclusion in our ranking.
-Indicators were chosen that met the following guidelines:
+Chosen indicators met the following guidelines:

 - Data that are publicly available and as current as possible to provide up-to-date results.

 - Data that are available for all 50 states and the District of Columbia.

 - Data for both adults and youth.